 Additionally, there’s an even stronger source of referrals out there: your former clients.
 Build strong relationships with your clients by communicating, treating them fairly, and depending on your area of practice, winning your cases, and they’ll reward you by telling their friends about their “divorce guy” or “wills wizard.”

-37% use an online search engine
+37% of clients find a lawyer with an online search engine

 The phonebook is dead, and that snake oil SEO salesman might be onto something (so long as you don’t hire one of the bad ones).